 What are the best counters for Raikou in Pokémon Go?

 As a pure Electric type, Raikou's only weakness is to Ground types.
 It's move pool is almost entirely Electric save for a single Ghost type attack, Shadow Ball.
 Mega Evolution doesn't currently play a big role in this raid.
 Once introduced, Mega Garchomp, Mega Camerupt, or Mega Swampert would make this Raid even easier, but until then, there are plenty of Ground type Pokémon and Shadow Pokémon to add to your roster.

-The Sinnoh Stone evolution of Gen I Rhyhorn, Rhyperior was already readily available, but after Rhyhorn's Community Day, there's no excuse not to have a few high CP Rhyperior.
+The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior was already readily available, but after Rhyhorn's Community Day, there's no excuse not to have a few high CP Rhyperior.
 This Ground and Rock type resists Raikou's Electric type attacks and has no weaknesses the Thunder Pokémon can exploit.
 However, you'll want your Rhyperior to know Mud-Slap and Earthquake - not the Community Day exclusive move, Rock Wrecker.
 If your Rhyperior already knows Rock Wrecker, don't TM it away.
 Rock Wrecker is super useful in other Raids and a Legacy move you won't be able to get back without an Elite TM.

 Originally encountered in the Unova region of Gen V, Excadrill is the final evolution of Drilbur.
 As Drillbur has been featured in a number of events and only requires 50 Candy to evolve, you probably have at least one or two Excadrill already powered up.
 A Ground and Steel type, it has no relevant weaknesses and resists Raikou's Electric type attacks.
 You'll want it to know Mud-Slap and Drill Run to challenge Raikou.

 The Legendary mascot of Pokémon Ruby, Groudon performs very well against Raikou.
 It has been featured in a number of raids and as a Research Breakthrough Reward, so you probably have a couple in your roster already.
 As a pure Ground type, it takes reduced damage from Raikou's Electric attacks and has no relevant weaknesses.
 Groudon's best moves to take on Electric types are Mud Shot and Earthquake.